d2l-ai/d2l-en/chapter_computer-vision/neural-style.md

 * How does the output change when you select different content and style layers?
 * Adjust the weight hyper-parameters in the loss function.
 Does the output retain more content or have less noise?
 * Use different content and style images.
 Can you create more interesting composite images?

-## Reference

-[1] Gatys, L. A., Ecker, A. S., & Bethge, M. (2016).
-Image style transfer using convolutional neural networks.
-In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (pp. 2414-2423).

 ## Scan the QR Code to [Discuss](https://discuss.mxnet.io/t/2449)